artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 = 1.7 =
 * Fixed an error that occurred when creating additional shipping.
 * New interface and management function to add additional shipping.
-* Optimization code of **WooCommerce - APG Weight and Postcode/State/Country Shipping** to consume minimum resources amount possible.
+* Optimization code of **WC - APG Weight Shipping** to consume minimum resources amount possible.
 Thanks *Óscar de la Mata Casasola* for the warning.
 * Updated screenshot.
 = 1.6.3.2 =
 * Fixed bug in shipments that exceed maximum weight entered rates calculations.